Recipes & Workflows

 Adjust Rotation Strength Z on the Head profile to ≈2° to avoid dizzy spins.

-Pro Tip: If your rig already leans forward while running, enable Offsets From Current Pose on both reactors to prevent double‑bending.
+Pro Tip: If your rig already leans forward while running, enable Offsets From Current Pose in the profile to prevent double‑bending.

 5.2 Adding Reactions to Props / Creatures